One Tree Island: A Jewel of the Great Barrier Reef

 -

 Coral Reefs: The vibrant coral reefs surrounding One Tree Island are arguably its most significant feature.
-These reefs are home to a vast array of coral species, each contributing to the intricate structure and functioning of the ecosystem.
+These reefs are home to a vast array of coral species, each contributing to the involved structure and functioning of the ecosystem.
 Researchers study coral growth, reproduction, and resilience to environmental stressors like coral bleaching.
 The surrounding reefs exhibit a remarkable diversity in coral morphology and associated organisms, reflecting the health and resilience of the larger Great Barrier Reef ecosystem.

 -